achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.
-Why do the players need access to more bennies than normal?
-Read on.

 ## Story Declarations (from Adamant Entertainment's "Thrilling Tales of Adventure")
 A player may spend a benny and